-REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 (Amendment No. 1)
+REGISTRATION STATEMENT UNDER THE SECURITIES ACT OF 1933 (Amendment No. 2)

-(Name of Small Business Issuer in its Charter)
+ANPATH GROUP, INC. (Name of Small Business Issuer in its Charter)

+Delaware 2842 20-1602779

 (State or other jurisdiction of incorporation or organization) (Primary Standard Industrial Classification Code Number) (I.R.S.
 Employer Identification No.)

 116 Morlake Drive, Suite 201

 Mooresville, NC 28117

-(Addrag (704) 658-3350 as and telephone number of principal executive offices)
+(704) 658-3350

-(Addies s and telephone number of principal executive offices)
+(Add lress and telephone number of principal executive offic ees)

 J. Lloyd Breedlove

 Chief Executive Officer

-Telecomm Sales Network, Inc.
+Anpath Group, Inc.

 116 Morlake Drive, Suite 201

 Mooresville, NC 28117

-(704) 658-3350 • \

-(Name e, address and telephone number of agent for se rvice)
+(No (704) 658-3350 ame, address and telephone number of agent for service

+(iva inie, address and terephone number of agent for service 5)

 Copies to:

 Lawrence G. Nusbaum, Esq.

 Gusrae, Kaplan, Bruno & Nusbaum PLLC

 120 Wall Street

 New York, New York 10005

 (212) 269-1400

-Approximate date of commencement of proposed sale to the public ic: From time to time after the effective date of this Registration Statement.
+Approximate date of commencement of proposed sale to the p ublic: From time to time after the effective date of this Registration Statement.

-If any of the securities being registered on this form are to be securities offered only in connection with dividend or interest rei-
+If any of the securities being registered on this form are to securities offered only in connection with dividend or interest to Rule 415 under the Securities Act of 1933, other than

-If this form is filed to register additional securities for an offerir registration statement number of the earlier effective registration Act, please check the following box and list the Securities Act
+If this form is filed to register additional securities for an offer registration statement number of the earlier effective registration E1 , please check the following box and list the Securities Act

-If this form is a post-effective amendment filed pursuant to R statement number of the earlier effective registration statement for neck the following box and list the Securities Act registration
+If this form is a post-effective amendment filed pursuant to statement number of the earlier effective registration statement the following box and list the Securities Act registration

-If this form is a post-effective amendment filed pursuant to Rule earlier effective registration statement for the same offering.
-462(d) under the Securities Act, check the foll owing box and list the Securities Act registration number of the
+If this form is a post-effective amendment filed pursuant to Reearlier effective registration statement for the same offering. ng box and list the Securities Act registration number of the

-If delivery of the prospectus is expected to be made pursuant to R tule 434, please check the following box. $\square$
+If delivery of the prospectus is expected to be made pursuant to o Rule 434, please check the following box.